 Grieving the loss of a loved one is tremendously stressful.
 The process of filing a life insurance claim only adds another burden to an already difficult time.
 That’s why Avis Pridgen, a claims adjuster in Lincoln’s Life Operations team in Greensboro, strives to make the process as painless as possible by injecting a personal touch and providing beneficiaries the service they deserve.

-An employee in Lincoln’s Claims department for the past 14 years, Avis takes pride in treating each beneficiary with respect and helping move things along, so they can devote their time to family matters.
+An employee in Lincoln’s Claims department for the past 14 years, Pridgen takes pride in treating each beneficiary with respect and helping move things along, so they can devote their time to family matters.
 Her goal is to deliver the same compassionate assistance she would want someone to provide her own mother, if she were in that situation.

-“If it was my mom, I’d want somebody to help her, so she can get it right the first time,” says Avis.
+“If it was my mom, I’d want somebody to help her, so she can get it right the first time,” says Pridgen.
 “These are mostly elderly people and they’re already going through a death situation and we don’t want to add to it by going back and forth asking for additional information.”

 A Simple Act of Kindness

-While Avis recognizes the role of automation in fast-tracking claims, she also understands the value of picking up the phone and making a call, particularly when there is confusion over what documentation is being requested.
+While Pridgen recognizes the role of automation in fast-tracking claims, she also understands the value of picking up the phone and making a call, particularly when there is confusion over what documentation is being requested.
 Earlier this year, she found herself reviewing the file of an elderly woman who had contacted Lincoln’s claims department numerous times following the death of her husband.
-Reading through the notes of the customer service representatives who had taken her calls, Avis could see the woman was growing frustrated.
+Reading through the notes of the customer service representatives who had taken her calls, Pridgen could see the woman was growing frustrated.

-“I said, ‘I’m just going to call her,’” says Avis.
+“I said, ‘I’m just going to call her,’” says Pridgen.
 “It was something so simple, so basic, but she thought I’d given her the world just by calling and letting her know what was needed.”

 “I don’t think I’ve done anything that somebody wouldn’t do for me,” she says.
 “I’m just doing my job.”